Imai-lab/RDoC-based-Information-Extraction/README.md

 ### Privacy and Data Disclaimer

 * **No Clinical Records:** To protect patient privacy, no actual clinical records or identifiable patient data are disclosed in this repository.
-* **Synthetic Examples:** All examples provided are based on synthetic (dummy) data and are intended solely for illustrative purposes.
+* **Synthetic Examples:** All examples provided are based on dummy data and are intended solely for illustrative purposes.
 * **Purpose:** This repository is intended to document the methodology, instruction design, and prompt engineering strategies used in our study.

 ## 1.Tag Definitions